-The management style should be adapted to the employee's readiness stage.
+The leadership and management style should be adapted to the employee's readiness stage.
 Hersey and Blanchard distinguish four stages of employee readiness, which depend on both the employee's level of competence and his level of commitment.

 This model is shown in the graphic below.